tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>The originating metadata provider is strongly urged to choose a suitable logo as a graphical representation of the license.
 Failure to do so may leave downstream aggregators in a difficult position to supply a logo that adequately represents the professional, legal, or social aims of the licensors (license givers).
-Example: http://i.creativecommons.org/l/by-nc-sa/3.0/us/88x31.png provides access to a logo image.</td>
+Example: <a href="http://i.creativecommons.org/l/by-nc-sa/3.0/us/88x31.png">http://i.creativecommons.org/l/by-nc-sa/3.0/us/88x31.png</a> provides access to a logo image.</td>
 		</tr>
 	</tbody>
 </table>